caspii/casparwre.de/_posts/2019-10-03-british-history.md

 ## Heroism and war
 Another jarring anachronism is the fact that war and heroism are so intertwined in anglo-saxon culture.
-The recent 75th Anniversary of D-Day are a good example of this.
+The recent 75th Anniversary of D-Day is a good example of this.
 The US and UK media coverage leaned heavily on the hero angle.
 The narrative usually goes something like this: young soldiers risked and willingly gave their lives for the cause of freedom in Europe and are heroes because of it.
 Let’s call this the “hero narrative”.

 I propose an alternative narrative: D-Day involved one bunch of poor bastards, young kids swept up in political circumstances utterly beyond their control, killing another bunch of poor bastards.
 Let’s call this the “horror narrative”.

-What if our aim is to do everything we can to reduce the likelihood of future war?
+What if our aim is to do everything we can to reduce the likelihood of war?
 Surely that is our aim?
 I firmly believe that a narrative of horror reduces the chance of war, whilst a narrative of heroism does the opposite.
 I’ll concede that once you have a war, talk of heroism may possibly have some utility, but before we get to having a war, lets try everything -- everything!-- to prevent it.

 Heroism in war is not something to aspire to.
 Heroism means people died.
 In war that may be necessary, but it shouldn't be celebrated.
 I’m not saying that we should forget, quite the opposite!
 What I’m saying is don't celebrate the deaths of human beings.
 I really think it is that simple.
 And for God's sake, stop putting up statues.